evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## Drivetrain

-Fisker Ocean Sport has a front-wheel drive system supported by one motor on the front axle.
+The Fisker Ocean Sport has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension